On the Geometric Ergodicity of Hamiltonian Monte Carlo: Results for an position-independent integration time

-The last integral is the absolute moment generating function for a truncated Gaussian random variable, so can be upper bounded by $2e^{(sL\e)^2/2}\Phi(sL\e)$, where $\Phi$ denotes the standard Gaussian cumulative distribution function.
-As this is positive and finite for any $x_0$, and its size is controlled by a factor of $s^2$, then by (\ref{eqn:mean}) the integral asymptotes to a quantity which is strictly less than one if $s>0$ is chosen to be suitably small.
+The last integral can be bounded above by the moment generating function of a Chi-distributed random variable with $d$ degrees of freedom, and so equals $e^{\log(1+s\sqrt{2}L\e \eta(d) +o(s))} \leq e^{s\sqrt{2}L\e \eta(d) +o(s)}$.
+Therefore by (\ref{eqn:mean}) the integral asymptotes to a quantity which is strictly less than one if $s>0$ is chosen to be suitably small.

 It remains to show that the right-hand integral in (\ref{eqn:brokenupintegral}) becomes negligibly small as $\|x_0\| \to \infty$.
 It follows from (\ref{eqn:mprop}) and (A4.4.1) that $\|x_{L\e}\| \in O(\max(\|x_0\|,\|p_0\|))$.
 This means that for some constants $C \in \R$ and for $p_0 \in I_\delta(x_0)^c$ and $\|x_0\|$ large enough we can write